Jump to main content

 Together with you we put the finishing touches on your application documents.

-Please note that the template is for guidance only and illustrates some display possibilities.
+Please note that the template is for guidance only and illustrates just one of many possibilities of how to visualise your information.
 We encourage you to use your own design – but be sure to follow it consistently (it’s a bit like quoting in a scholarly paper).
 If you have open questions (“Why do you do it like that?”) best check our application brochure.

 Kick-start your career: A job application guideline

-You are about to apply for an internship or a job and are currently creating your application documents?
-Then you might have already found a variety of templates and contradicting advice which left you a tiny bit confused.
+You might already have found a variety of templates and received plenty of contradicting advice which left you a tiny bit confused.

 Don’t worry about it.
 We will help you to create an application you can confidently send out into the world.
 With this brochure, we provide you with examples on how to shape your documents with just the right information and design.
 Additionally, you will find background knowledge to understand what recruiters in Germany are looking for and how to avoid common mistakes.